A Two Week Tajikistan & Uzbekistan Itinerary

 For more information on Tashkent to help you plan an amazing visit, check out my Tashkent Travel Guide, including 15 things to do in Tashkent.
 Tashkent also has an array of great restaurants, so be sure to read me Best Restaurants in Tashkent Guide.

 Looking for a cool day trip from Tashkent?
 Check out the Solar Furnace in Parkent and tour the facility

 Where To Stay In Tashkent

-- Top Hostel: Top Hostel comes highly rated among the backpacker crowd.
+- Topchan Hostel: Top Hostel comes highly rated among the backpacker crowd.
 Located a short walk from the Tashkent Metro, so getting around the city is relatively easy.
-Check availability on booking.com and agoda.com.
+Check availability on booking.com.

-- The Rooms Stay Boutique: a My go-to choice when in Tashkent.
-The Rooms Stay Boutique is located tucked into a neighborhood just off of Shota Rustaveli with an array of bars, coffee shops, and restaurants within walking distance as well as Oybek metro station.
+- Eco Art Hotel: a My go-to choice when in Tashkent.
+The Eco Art is tucked into a neighborhood and located a short jaunt from Novza metro station.
 Shop for rooms on booking.com and agoda.com.